Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/15/2021 (Day 11)

+- Finished testing of randomized operators on MathChamp and changed scoreboard to be sorted from newest scores to oldest scores and deployed all changes!
+Love approving my own pull requests 😂

 ## 1/13/2021 (Day 10)

 - Completed enhancement to MathChamp to randomize the operators.
 Still have to do some testing, but this wasn't too bad considering I initially wrote this code 6 months ago!
 Also attended 100Devs class - another fantastic one!